KyroKwok2021/Robo-Advising-for-Retail-Investors/README.md

 This project delves into the trading strategy development and implementation of a robo-advising system crafted for retail investors, highlighting a growing trend in the intersection of technology and finance.
 It forcused on a **mean reversion strategy** by leveraging the correlation between **VIX** and **VIX Future** to predict the **SPX** market movement.
 To enhance accessibility and real-time interaction, the system is also integrated with a **Discord bot** to deliver daily simplfied trading signals directly to users.

 ![image](https://github.com/KyroKwok2021/Robo-Advising-for-Retail-Investors/assets/96275232/bf2da102-f647-4823-99fe-3f027d6ebeda)

-Correlation Plots between SPX and VIX
+_Figure 1: Correlation Plots between SPX and VIX_

 ![image](https://github.com/KyroKwok2021/Robo-Advising-for-Retail-Investors/assets/96275232/9c19adb8-085e-414b-a8a5-f342f9823903)

-Example of the Strategy
+_Figure 2: Example of the Strategy_

 ![image](https://github.com/KyroKwok2021/Robo-Advising-for-Retail-Investors/assets/96275232/35efc310-d75d-43e9-ad28-46597a181d4a)

-Example of Robo Advising
+_Figure 3: Example of Robo Advising_

 ## Getting Started with the Automated Discord Bot
 To make use of the automated trading signal functionality through the Discord bot, follow these steps to set up and run the bot locally: